 It trundles along hitting most of the usual notes for this sort of thing – a secondary crime that may or may not be related to the first, obvious suspects that are a bit too obvious to be seriously considered but it does give a few different least likely suspects to choose from for the actual culprit.

 UPDATE: OK, I’ve decided to re-write this bit of the review.
 I’ve since re-read the book, and I’m sure claims will be made about one aspect of the story resembling something else in another Golden Age title.
 However, both books were developed independently, with the manuscript for The Billiard-Room Mystery doing the rounds of the publishers for over a year (and sitting half-finished in a drawer for six months) before publication.
 Any similarities are completely coincidental.
+It gets a mention (a completely spoiler-filled mention, mind you) in a footnote in John Dickson Carr’s essay The Grandest Game In The World.

 This is definitely Well Worth A Look.
 Not perfect, a little overly verbose, but a fairly-clued mystery, a strong debut for Anthony Bathurst who will go on to even greater things than this, nine of which you can read, along with this one, when the title is re-issued in October 2019 by Dean Street Press.